6 Ways a Foreign Language Can Further Your Career Posted by mtaulier on Oct 27, 2014 in Archived Posts

 Furthermore, when you speak a second language you increase your chances of being hired by a foreign corporation.
 If your second language is French, imagine working for a French company looking to hire a native English speaker.
 International organizations like the United Nations look specifically for people who can speak several languages.

 Although this is not guaranteed, being bilingual increases your chances of being able to travel.
-This will be dependent on the company you work for and the nature of your work, but an opportunity to take a business trip to China if your second language is Chinese is one of the perks of bilingualism.
+This will be dependent on the company you work for and the nature of your work, but an opportunity to take a business trip (or relocate) to China if your second language is Chinese is one of the perks of bilingualism.

 6. Take on a second job